Saif al-Islam Gaddafi: Re-emergence as a public figure and presidential campaign

 On 14 November 2021, making his first public appearance since June 2014, Gaddafi confirmed his intention to run for the presidency of Libya, registering his nomination in the southern city of Sebha.
 On 16 November, Libya's High National Election Commission rejected Gaddafi's candidacy on grounds that under Libyan law, his criminal convictions disqualified him from holding a political office.
 On 25 November, gunmen aligned with Khalifa Haftar, under Haftar's sons' command, stormed the courthouse of Sabha and threatened judges and staffers to prevent them from ruling on Saif's appeal.
 The United Nations Support Mission in Libya expressed concerns over the forced closure of the Sabha court and warned that sanctions could be levied against parties responsible.
 On 28 November, Gaddafi stated to Al Arabiya that Libyan judicial authorities refused to hold hearings on his disqualification appeal.

 On 2 December 2021, a Libyan court ruled that Saif be reinstated as a presidential candidate.
 Al-Araby Al-Jadeed reported that Saif had secretly visited Egypt and met with President of Egypt Abdel Fattah el-Sisi and Egyptian Chief of Intelligence Abbas Kamel before his reinstatement.

 On 29 January 2022, through a statement published by his lawyer Khalid al-Zaidi, Gaddafi proposed an initiative to resolve the political crisis that began after presidential elections scheduled for December 2021 were delayed.
 The initiative proposed postponing presidential elections and proceeding with parliamentary elections without delay.

 On 6 July 2022, Saif presented two separate proposals to resolve the ongoing Libyan crisis through a written statement disseminated by his lawyer Khalid al-Zaidi.
 In the first proposal, Saif argued for the appointment of a neutral party to oversee urgent, non-exclusive presidential and parliamentary elections in which everyone would be allowed to participate.
-In the second proposal, Saif recommended that current political figures should all collectively withdraw from the electoral process in order to make way for new faces chosen by the Libyan people through transparent elections.
+In the second proposal, Saif recommended that all current political figures, including himself, should collectively withdraw from the electoral process in order to make way for new faces chosen by the Libyan people through transparent elections.

-In August 2022, Saif, through his lawyer Khaled al-Zaidi, denied a report from Jeune Afrique that he had made a deal withLebanon to secure his brother Hannibal's release.
+In August 2022, Saif, through his lawyer Khaled al-Zaidi, refuted a report from Jeune Afrique that he had made a deal with Lebanon to secure his brother Hannibal's release.

 In December, 2022, Abdul Hamid Dbeibah called for Saif to surrender himself to the ICC.
 In January 2023, Saif's political team reiterated his legal right to run for political office despite the ICC arrest warrant.

+In July 2023, Saif al-Islam called for Lebanon to release his brother Hannibal from detention, describing Hannibal's incarceration as "illegal and inhumane" and "without trial and without just cause."

+In September 2023, Gaddafi blamed the 2011 Libyan civil war which deposed his father and the instability which followed the conflict for the Derna dam collapses.
+He called the country's rival governments "sham governments" and accused the Derna security forces and the forces of Khalifa Haftar of making the situation worse by imposing a curfew on the city rather than evacuating it.